DarwinJS/DebugDeepPSHExecution/README.md

 PowerShell 5 has some excellent remote debugging capabilities for finding out what's going on when things get really weird (https://youtu.be/dxXMwzWlJgA).
 These scripts are still very helpful because:
 * They work for older versions of PowerShell and PowerShell Core on Linux/OSX.
 * They are easy and obvious to use when you have not had exposure to the PowerShell debugger.
 * They are helpful when PowerShell is executing in an environment which you cannot (or cannot easily) get to with PowerShell remoting.
-This is sometimes to security boundaries or the inability to get a cloud instance of Windows in a network local or security relationship with the node you need to debug.
+This is sometimes due to security boundaries or the inability to get a cloud instance of Windows in a common network, security or firewall context with the node you need to debug.
 You may not have a way to pause the surrounding orchestrating automation.
 Etc, etc, etc.
-* These scripts can be a good first attempt at finding the information you need before resorting to full on remote debugging.
+* Even when you are confortable with remote debugging and are running PowerShell 5, these scripts can be a good first attempt at finding the information you need before resorting to full on remote debugging.
+* The trap code is designed to be left in your code permanently for debugging.

 #My List of the Unexpected
 * **Unexpected / unknown / misconfigured execution bitness**: script executes as 32-bit when expecting 64-bit or vice versa.
 Some execution agents may be coded to specifically choose a bitness.
 Execution under services will default to the bitness of the service - for instance SCCM 2012 "Package" objects run as 32-bit and "Application" objects run as 64-bit.
 Many management agents for Windows are 32-bit even when installed on 64-bit Windows.